andydavies/ios-har-builder/README.md

 Start the proxy

-Then either the iOS Simulator and launch Safari, or connect an iPhone/iPad via USB cable
+Then either launch the iOS Simulator or connect an iPhone/iPad via USB cable and launch Safari

     Usage: bin/ios-har-builder [options] URL...